Kurdistan Workers' Party insurgency: Beginnings

 The Second PKK Party Congress was then held in Daraa, Syria, from 20 to 25 August 1982.
 Here it was decided that the organisation would return to Turkish Kurdistan to start an armed guerilla war there for the creation of an independent Kurdish state.
 Meanwhile, they prepared guerrilla forces in Syria and Lebanon to go to war.
-However, many PKK leaders were arrested in Turkey and sent to Diyarbakir Prison.
+However, many PKK leaders were arrested in Turkey and sent to Diyarbakır Prison.
 Because of the treatment of the prisoners, the prison became the site of much political protest.
 (See also Torture in Turkey#Deaths in custody.)

-In Diyarbakır Prison, PKK member Mazlum Doğan burned himself to death on March 21, 1982, in protest at the treatment in prison.
-Ferhat Kurtay, Necmi Önen, Mahmut Zengin and Eşref Anyık followed his example on May 17.
-On July 14, PKK members Kemal Pir, M. Hayri Durmuş, Ali Çiçek and Akif Yılmaz started a hunger strike in Diyarbakır Prison.
+In Diyarbakır Prison, PKK member Mazlum Doğan burned himself to death on 21 March 1982, in protest at the treatment in prison.
+Ferhat Kurtay, Necmi Önen, Mahmut Zengin and Eşref Anyık followed his example on 17 May.
+On 14 July, PKK members Kemal Pir, M. Hayri Durmuş, Ali Çiçek and Akif Yılmaz started a hunger strike in Diyarbakır Prison.
 In 1983, the conflict reached Iraqi Kurdistan as the Kurdistan Region–PKK conflict.
-Kemal Pir died on September 7, M. Hayri Durmuş on the 12th, Akif Yılmaz on the 15th, and Ali Çiçek on the 17th.
-On April 13, 1984, a 75-day hunger strike started in Istanbul.
+Kemal Pir died on 7 September, M. Hayri Durmuş on the 12th, Akif Yılmaz on the 15th, and Ali Çiçek on the 17th.
+On 13 April 1984, a 75-day hunger strike started in Istanbul.
 As a result, four prisoners—Abdullah Meral, Haydar Başbağ, Fatih Ökütülmüş, and Hasan Telci—died.

 On 25 October 1986, the third Congress was held in Beqaa Valley, Lebanon.
 Issues raised included lack of discipline, growing internal criticism, and splinter groups within the organization.
 This had led the organisation to execute some internal critics, especially ex-members who had joined Tekosin, a rival Marxist–Leninist organization. Öcalan strongly criticized the leaders responsible for the guerrilla forces during the early 1980s and threatened others with the death penalty, if they joined rival groups or refused to obey orders.
 The PKK's military defeats meant they were no closer to their primary goal of an independent Kurdistan.
 Cooperation with criminals and dictators had tarnished the organization's image.
 During the Congress, the leaders decided to advance the armed struggle, increase the number of fighters, and dissolve the HRK, which was replaced by the Kurdistan Popular Liberation Army (ARGK).
 A newly established Mahsum Korkmaz Academy, a politico-military academy, replaced the Helve Camp, and a new military conscription policy was approved, which obliged every family to send someone to the guerrilla forces.